 - Listen to your body.

 - Eat a healthy diet.

-Cross-training is the way to realize all the benefits of exercise.
+Cross-Training for Life Cross-training is the way to realize all the benefits of exercise.
 Cross-training dynamically strengthens the cardiovascular system, muscles, bones, and joints while reducing body fat and improving flexibility, agility, balance, and coordination.
 If you want to commit to a lifestyle full of health, vitality, and energy, commit to cross-training.
 Commit to fitness and nutrition.
 Commit to the Blendtec lifestyle.

 More Cross-Training Exercise Ideas

 - Mountain biking

 - Circuit training

 - Skill conditioning